Classical Neural Networks on Quantum Devices via Tensor Network Disentanglers: A Case Study in Image Classification: Introduction

 where \(M'\) is a more compact MPO with reduced bond dimension \(\chi' < \chi\), and \(\mathcal{Q}_L, \mathcal{Q}_R\) are quantum circuits.
 We envision these circuits, transpiled to hardware-level implementations, running on a quantum processor, while the compressed MPO \(M'\) remains integrated within the classical neural network.

-We emphasize that the primary aim of this paper is not to demonstrate a practical quantum advantage for inference on deep learning models, but to initiate the development of concrete algorithms realizing this hybrid classical-quantum framework---one that could eventually enable quantum advantage on near-term devices.
+We emphasize that the primary aim of this paper is not to demonstrate a practical quantum advantage for inference on deep learning models, but to initiate the development of concrete algorithms realizing this hybrid classical-quantum framework---one that could eventually enable new scaling regimes beyond what is accessible with purely classical tensor-network representations.
+Here, we demonstrate a compression technique in which classical parameters in a pretrained model are effectively and efficiently replaced---via a disentangling procedure---with parameters encoded in a quantum circuit.
+This, in turn, suggests that incorporating quantum circuits into a classical model can enhance its expressivity.

+Accordingly, we do not claim quantum advantage in computational cost or inference speed, but rather study expressivity as a distinct scaling resource enabled by intrinsically quantum circuit ansatz.

 Recently, we outlined this proposal in the context of large language models \cite{aizpurua2024quantum}.
 Here, we focus on a concrete proof-of-concept study involving image classification on the MNIST~\cite{deng2012mnist, lecun1998gradient} and CIFAR-10~\cite{krizhevsky2009learning} datasets, using elementary neural architectures such as multi-layer perceptrons (MLPs) and their MPO-tensorized counterparts.
 Even in this simplified setting, we identify significant challenges en route to practical quantum advantage---mainly, the rapid growth in circuit depth after transpilation to hardware---and propose several avenues for improving the baseline methods presented here.